sfpprxy/dt/readme.md

 If you haven't a redis server installed locally, check the offical [doc](https://redis.io/download) for installing.

+For macOS, simply use `brew install redis` and `brew services start redis`

 ### Install

 For macOS users, you are able to install with homebrew: `brew tap cyyyu/tap && brew install dt`